 - Petit Lulu Nappies insist on washing at 60deg.

-The wash cycle should be the longest cycle you can find on your machine and not one of the economy quick washes.
+The wash cycle should be the longest cycles you can find on your machine and one that uses the most water, not one of the economy quick washes.
+A cottons cycle is usually the most appropriate.
 These are heavily soiled items so need a long deep wash.
 If you have the choice of cotton or synthetics on your machine, the cotton cycle should be used as it uses more water.
 If you have an "extra water" function on your machine please use it, modern washing machines are ULTRA water efficient which is generally great but when you're washing approx 15 nappies that hold 500ml each you need a lot of water to ensure they are thoroughly flushed through.

 Lots of people get very hung up on the amount of detergent they should use; in our experience people tend to over dose and forget to regularly run a maintenance cycle on their machine, leading to detergent residue in their machines too.